Konrad982/homo-moralis-turnout-appendix/docs/index.markdown

 layout: default
 ---

 We provide links to the GitHub repositories that include the code for the graphics that are included in the paper.
-We also provide a link to an interactive plot for our partisan case.
+We also provide links to interactive plots comparing two families of benefit functions and showing consistent strategies for a wide range of model parameters in our partisan case.

 ## Code for the graphics
-The code for generating the graphics and the interactive plots can be found here: [GitHub repository](https://github.com/Konrad982/homo-moralis-turnout)
+The code for generating the graphics in the paper as well as for the interactive plots cited below can be found here: [GitHub repository](https://github.com/Konrad982/homo-moralis-turnout)

 ## Interactive plots
-The interactive best-response (consistent strategies) plot for the partisan case with uniform cost can be found here: [Heroku App for Uniform Cost](https://homo-moralis-interactive-tool-005ed7c008c4.herokuapp.com/ex_post_vis_uniform)
+The interactive consistent strategies plot for the partisan case with uniform cost can be found here: [Heroku App for Uniform Cost](https://homo-moralis-interactive-tool-005ed7c008c4.herokuapp.com/ex_post_vis_uniform)

-The interactive best-response (consistent strategies) plot for the partisan case with other-than-uniform cost can be found here: [Heroku App for Other Cost](https://homo-moralis-interactive-tool-005ed7c008c4.herokuapp.com/ex_post_vis_other_cost)
+The interactive consistent strategies plot for the partisan case with other-than-uniform cost can be found here: [Heroku App for Other Cost](https://homo-moralis-interactive-tool-005ed7c008c4.herokuapp.com/ex_post_vis_other_cost)

 An interactive plot comparing two parametric families of benefit functions can be found here: [Heroku App for Benefit Functions](https://homo-moralis-interactive-tool-005ed7c008c4.herokuapp.com/arctan_vs_gamma)